 5-Year Plan Committee

-Meets after the Board meeting usually every other month
+Meets before the Board meeting usually every other month

 Peter McIntosh, Chair